jcjohnson/cnn-benchmarks/README.md

 ### AlexNet
 (input 16 x 3 x 224 x 224)

-AlexNet has five convolutional layers and three fully-connected layers as described in the paper:
+We use the [BVLC AlexNet](https://github.com/BVLC/caffe/tree/master/models/bvlc_alexnet) from Caffe.

-We use the [BVLC AlexNet](https://github.com/BVLC/caffe/tree/master/models/bvlc_alexnet) from Caffe, which achieves a top-1 accuracy of **57.1%*
+AlexNet uses grouped convolutions; this was a strategy to allow model parallelism over two GTX 580 GPUs, which had only 3GB of memory each.
+Grouped convolutions are no longer commonly used, and are not even implemented by the [torch/nn](https://github.com/torch/nn) backend; therefore we can only benchmark AlexNet using cuDNN.

 |GPU|Forward (ms)|Backward (ms)|Total (ms)|
 |---|---|---|---|